- Getting there and getting around

 Walkers stay alert!
 If there is a bushfire, follow the walking track to the nearest set-down or pick-up point (generally an intersection between the walking track and a road), road, beach, lake or creek for refuge.
 Large logs, a ditch or burnt ground can also provide protection.
 Avoid areas of heavy fuel, such as deep leaf litter, and stay low to the ground where the air is coolest and contains the least smoke.

 In extreme conditions, the walking track and camping areas may be closed at short notice for safety reasons.

 Rangers carry out planned fuel-reduction burning.
 Please observe all signs.
 Report a fire by calling Triple Zero (000) as soon as possible and try to alert rangers in the area.

 Help stop arson by reporting the time, location and description of the suspected arsonist/s or the vehicle (including registration number) they are in.
 Early reporting can save lives and property.

 In all emergencies dial triple Zero (000).
-If having difficulty connecting to Triple Zero (000) from a mobile phone, try 112.

 For more information, please read the QPWS Fire management brochure and guidelines on safety in parks and forests.